MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 1. Select **Create**.

 After the environment was created, you'll see the **Demo** environment which lets you explore the app with ficicious data.

-> [!TIP]
-> You can also change the sample data to match your industry.
+You can change the sample data to match your industry.
 Select the **Settings** icon in the header and select **Demo settings**.
 Additionally, you can change the visual theme.

 You [switch to the environment](#change-between-environments) you created during the sign up process to work with you own data.